readmeio/markdown/README.md

 Our old editor rendered "Magic Block" components from a custom, JSON-based syntax.
 To provide seamless backwards-compatibility, our new processor ships with built in support for parsing this old format, and transpiles it straight in to our new, flavored Markdown.

-We've also sprinkled a bit of our own syntactic sugar on top of all of this, which let's you supercharge your docs. [**Learn more about ReadMe-flavored Markdown!**](https://docs.readme.com/rdmd/docs/syntax-extensions)
+We've also sprinkled a bit of our own syntactic sugar on top to let you supercharge your docs. [**Learn more about ReadMe's flavored syntax!**](https://docs.readme.com/rdmd/docs/syntax-extensions)

 ## Credits